csiben/turtl-rpm/README-turtl-server.md

 #### Setup your domain and point DNS to your VPS

-Purchase domain name from someone like GoDaddy or Gandi.
+Purchase a domain name from someone like GoDaddy or Gandi.
 Let's say we were able to purchase `example.com`.
 Maybe `example.com` is my general website and directs to some other server.
 For my Turtl Server, I decided to create a sub-domain `turtl.example.com` and point that at this server.
 To do that all I need to do is add an "A" record in my domain provider's DNS Record configuration for the `example.com` domain.
 It would look something like this (IP address is completely made up, of course)...

 ```